 We're very excited to welcome back our good buddy Mike Farris!
-Mike's an award-winning gospel singer from Nashville who has a new record, "Shine For All The People," out on September 16.
-We'll be redesigning and redeveloping Mike's site in a hurry, setting up a landing page for the new record, integrating all of his various social feeds, and getting him setup with Wordpress on the backend, so he can update the site himself from wherever he may be.
+Mike's an award-winning gospel singer from Nashville who has a new record, "Shine For All The People," that just came out on September 16.
+This was the third site that we've designed and built for Mike since 2007.
+We had a tight two week window to get this site designed, built, tested and launched to coincide with the release of Mike's new record.
+This essentially a one page site that aggregates all of Mike's various social feeds, videos, tour dates, an online store, and some background information.
+We also got Mike setup with Wordpress on the backend, so he can update the site himself from wherever he may be.

 This record is a great Kickstarter success story.
 233 fans helped Mike blow through his $10,000 goal on Kickstarter to raise $27,738 to fund the recording of "Shine For All The People."
 So cool.

-"Shine For All The People" can be pre-ordered from Amazon's mp3 store for $8.99.
+"Shine For All The People" can be ordered from Amazon's mp3 store for $8.99.
 It's worth every penny; an instant gospel & soul classic.
 Check it out.

 July 1, 2014Today, we're happy to announce the launch of the new web site for Winding Trails, who has been serving people from Farmington and surrounding communities for over 65 years, providing year round recreational and educational activities for the enjoyment and growth of families and individuals of all ages.
 This project included a complete redesign, responsive, mobile-friendly development, and Wordpress Content Management, to allow Winding Trails staff to update web site content themselves.